Tasneemalabsi/data-structures-and-algorithms/python/trees/README.md

                         big O of n for time // O(n) -> linear

                         big O of n for space // O(1) -> constant
+- breadth_first function: returns a list with the items of a tree

+                        big O of n for time // O(n) -> linear

+                        big O of n for space // O(n) -> linear

 ## API
 - bfs() method: returns the items of the tree as a list in the breadth first order